nasa/fprime/docs/UsersGuide/dev/code-style.md

 F´ uses clang format based on Chromium.
 Currently, clang-format does not properly handle `PRIVATE`, `PROTECTED`, and `STATIC` access modifiers used to enable whitebox unit testing.
-There are several solutions that are being considered to fix this and, once complete, the full codebase will be formatted.
+There are several solutions that are being considered to fix this and, once complete, the full code base will be formatted.
 New submissions should attempt to format appropriately and edit-around these modifiers as necessary.
 A `.clang-format` file is supplied at the root of the repository.